uebvhir/Pathway_Analysis-Guidelines/README.md

 1. Obtaining a list of features, which is usually the result applying some type of statistical or bioinformatical methods and
 2. Doing a biological interpretation of these lists using some type of *Pathway Analysis*, where the term *Pathway* or *Network Analysis* denotes any analytic technique that benefits from biological pathway or molecular network information to gain insight into a biological system.
 (Creixell et alt, Nature Methods 2015 (12 (7)).

-These repository is intended to grow progressively with information on *how to do pathway analysis* using open source tools.
-We will first compile a list of tools and tutorials and will continue adding examples on how to do it using the same case studies so that a comparison between the results is facilitated.

 ## What's this site for